Fermion realisations of generalised Kac--Moody and Virasoro algebras associated to the two-sphere and the two-torus

-At a first glace, it may appear that our second normal ordering prescription, and in particular our regularisation procedure \eqref{eq:zet}, looks awkward.
-It should be mentioned that the appearance of unwanted terms like $\delta^2$ is not an uncommon phenomenon, always requiring an appropriate regularisation procedure consistent with their physical interpretation.
+{\bb In a different context}, it should be mentioned that the appearance of unwanted terms like $\delta^2$ is not an uncommon phenomenon, always requiring an appropriate regularisation procedure consistent with their physical interpretation.
 In this context, terms of this type appear for example in standard Quantum Field Theory, specifically in connection with the conservation of momentum when computing cross sections, where these terms are managed consistently by other techniques.
 In the case that occupies us, we observe that the coefficient $\ell = \nicefrac 1{16}$ in Eq.[\ref{eq:KM-VIr}] (in the Ramond $z-$sector) is the same as in fermionic strings, and comes from a regularised term in the double contraction.
 Besides, the $\zeta-$regularisation ensures that we obtain the correct central extensions for $\hat {\g}$ and Vir as subalgebras of their analogue on the two-torus, hence proving to be a tool that is consistent with the underlying algebraic extension formalism.
 In this frame, we recall that the use of the $\zeta-$function in regularisation problems has already shown its utility in string theory, where it has been applied successfully to regularise the quantum numbers of the vacuum \cite{rasa}.